OlegWock/obsidian-emera/README.md

 * `<Markdown />` component – this component allows you to render markdown using Obsidian's renderer.
 Props are same as for ordinary `div` with that expection that `children` should be string.

 * `useEmeraContext()` hook – exposes Emera-related data and functions.
-Currently exposes only `file`, which describes file in which component is rendered, and `storage`, which allows you to access plugin-wide storage (uses Jotai under the hood, see [storage.ts](/src/emera-module/storage.ts) for API).
+Currently exposes only `file`, which describes file in which component is rendered, `frontmatter` for frontmatter properties if present, and `storage`, which allows you to access plugin-wide storage (uses Jotai under the hood, see [storage.ts](/src/emera-module/storage.ts) for API).

 * `useStorage<T>(key: string, defaultValue: T)` hook – allows you to have persisted plugin-wide state.
 Returned value is same as in `useState` hook.